 Stay alert and park the phone!
-With less light fr your evening commute and deer running into traffic all over the area, this time of year already demands your full attention behind the wheel.
-Tonight, kids will be crossing the street in places you’re not used to seeing them.
+With less light for your evening commute and deer running into traffic all over the area, this time of year already demands your full attention behind the wheel.
+On Halloween, kids will be crossing the street in places you’re not used to seeing them.
 They’ll be excited to get from house to house quickly and may be wearing masks that keep them from seeing cars.
 It’s important for drivers to be extra cautious and to eliminate all distractions.

 Have a safe and happy Halloween!